-- 14.1.1 Careful monitoring procedures provide a good indication both of the frequency with which navigation errors occur and their causes.
-As a result of the accuracy and reliability of modern navigation systems, the errors which do occur are often the result of flight crew error. - 14.1.2 Operational errors in the vertical plane also occur.
+- 12.1.1 Careful monitoring procedures provide a good indication both of the frequency with which navigation errors occur and their causes.
+As a result of the accuracy and reliability of modern navigation systems, the errors which do occur are often the result of flight crew error. - 12.1.2 Operational errors in the vertical plane also occur.
 Aircraft are sometimes flown at levels other than those for which ATC clearance has been issued.
 The potential collision risk of even a single incidence of flying at an un-cleared level can be significant.
-The NAT HLA risk estimates in the vertical plane, as a result of operational errors or un-cleared departures from flight level, exceed those arising from lateral gross navigation errors. - 14.1.3 It is essential that flight crews do not take modern technology for granted.
-They should at all times, especially during periods of low workload, guard against complacency and over-confidence, by adhering rigidly to approved cockpit/flight deck procedures which have been formulated over many years, in order to help stop operational errors. - 14.1.4 This chapter lists some of the errors that have been recorded in the NAT during recent years.
+The NAT HLA risk estimates in the vertical plane, as a result of operational errors or un-cleared departures from flight level, exceed those arising from lateral gross navigation errors. - 12.1.3 It is essential that flight crews do not take modern technology for granted.
+They should at all times, especially during periods of low workload, guard against complacency and over-confidence, by adhering rigidly to approved cockpit/flight deck procedures which have been formulated over many years, in order to help stop operational errors. - 12.1.4 This chapter lists some of the errors that have been recorded in the NAT during recent years.

-14.2 OPERATIONAL HEIGHT ERRORS
+12.2 OPERATIONAL HEIGHT ERRORS

-- 14.2.1 The most common height errors are caused by: - a) executing an un-cleared climb, which means proper separation can no longer be assured; aircraft following an ATC clearance are assured of separation from other potentially conflicting traffic; - b) misinterpreting an ATC acknowledgement of a request as a clearance; not being aware that when DCPC is unavailable and air/ground ATS communications are via a third party (whether radio operator or data link service provider) acknowledgements of requests do not constitute approval; - c) not climbing or descending as cleared; being cleared to change level after the next route waypoint but doing it immediately or being cleared to change level immediately and only doing it at a later time.
-Such instances are often, but by no means exclusively, associated with misinterpretation of CPDLC message sets (a flight crew training/familiarity issue) whereby the words AT or BY are interpreted differently from their intended meaning; - d) not following the correct contingency procedures; not being aware that there is a significant likelihood of conflict with other aircraft unless the appropriate contingency offset procedure is adopted; - e) entering the NAT HLA at a level different from that contained in the received oceanic clearance; not being aware that flight crews are responsible for requesting and obtaining any domestic ATC clearance necessary to climb (or descend) to the initial flight level specified in their received oceanic clearance, prior to reaching the oceanic boundary; not recognizing that entry into NAT HLA at the cleared oceanic level is entirely their responsibility.
+- 12.2.1 The most common height errors are caused by: - a) executing an un-cleared climb, which means proper separation can no longer be assured; aircraft following an ATC clearance are assured of separation from other potentially conflicting traffic; - misinterpreting an ATC acknowledgement of a request as a clearance; not being aware that when DCPC is unavailable and air/ground ATS communications are via a third party (whether radio operator or data link service provider) acknowledgements of requests do not constitute approval; - c) not climbing or descending as cleared; being cleared to change level after the next route waypoint but doing it immediately or being cleared to change level immediately and only doing it at a later time.
+Such instances are often, but by no means exclusively, associated with misinterpretation of CPDLC message sets (a flight crew training/familiarity issue) whereby the words AT or BY are interpreted differently from their intended meaning; - d) not following the correct contingency procedures; not being aware that there is a significant likelihood of conflict with other aircraft unless the appropriate contingency offset procedure is adopted.

-14.3 LATERAL NAVIGATION ERRORS
+12.3 LATERAL NAVIGATION ERRORS